learn-co-curriculum/react-hooks-react-router-code-along/README.md

 the `/profile/:id` route we set up in our router.

 Try it out!
-You should still see the `UserProfile` component being rendered as it was before, but the URl should show the `id` of whichever user you clicked on.
+You should still see the `UserProfile` component being rendered as it was before, but the URL should show the `id` of whichever user you clicked on.

 Great!
 But our `UserProfile` component still isn't displaying specific user information.

-That's where the last piece of the puzzle comes into play - the `useParams` hook. `useParams` allows us to access the data we've stored in our URL parameters and use it within our components.
+That's where the last piece of the puzzle comes into play: the `useParams` hook. `useParams` allows us to access the data we've stored in our URL parameters and use it within our components.